Linear Response for a Family of Self-Consistent Transfer Operators: Introduction

 where $|x-y|$ denotes the Euclidean distance between $x$ and $y$ on the unit circle, and show that for large enough $a$, $\mc L_t$ keeps $\mc V_a$ invariant.
 Most importantly, we can also show that $\mc L_t$ is a contraction with respect to the Hilbert metric $\theta_a$ (see \eqref{Eq:HilbertMetric} below) on $\mc V_a$.

 \begin{remark} Cones of functions and the Hilbert metric are common tools to prove uniqueness of the invariant density for some linear transfer operators \cite{liverani1995decay}.
 The standard approach uses the fact that a linear operator mapping a cone with finite diameter strictly inside itself is a contraction in the Hilbert metric.
-Unlike the standard case, $\mc L_t$ is a nonlinear operator, and one has to prove explicitly that $\mc L_t$ is a contraction. \end{remark} \begin{proposition} For any $a>0$ there is $\epsilon_0>0$ sufficiently small such that for $t\in[-\epsilon_0,\epsilon_0]$, $\mc L_t$ keeps $\mc V_a$ invariant.
-Furthermore, there is $a>0$, and $\epsilon_0>0$ small such that $\mc L_t$ is a contraction on $(\mc V_a,\theta_{a})$ for any $t\in[-\epsilon_0,\epsilon_0]$. \end{proposition} The proof of Theorem \ref{Thm:ExistLowReg} then follows by standard arguments showing that under repeated application of $\mc L_t$, all the elements in the cone $\mc V_a$ converge exponentially fast to the fixed point $\rho(t)$ (in the $C^0$ norm).
+Unlike the standard case, $\mc L_t$ is a nonlinear operator, and one has to prove explicitly that $\mc L_t$ is a contraction. \end{remark} \begin{proposition} There is $a_0>0$ sufficiently large such that for $a>a_0$, there is $\epsilon_0>0$ sufficiently small such that for $t\in[-\epsilon_0,\epsilon_0]$, $\mc L_t$ keeps $\mc V_a$ invariant.
+Furthermore, there are $a>0$, and $\epsilon_0>0$ small such that $\mc L_t$ is a contraction on $(\mc V_a,\theta_{a})$ for any $t\in[-\epsilon_0,\epsilon_0]$. \end{proposition}

+The proof of Theorem \ref{Thm:ExistLowReg} then follows by standard arguments showing that under repeated application of $\mc L_t$, all the elements in the cone $\mc V_a$ converge exponentially fast to the fixed point $\rho(t)$ (in the $C^0$ norm).